THE NATIONAL POET OF SLOVENIA IN A LANGUAGE PEOPLE UNDERSTAND presents...

 Language: The National Poet's Story

-Can a flatfish can describe the sea...or sky?
-There are some things about Slovenia that its public relations efforts are never going to mention.
+Just as a sea-bed dwelling creature cannot describe the sea or sky, there are some things about Slovenia that its public relations efforts are never going to mention.

 Clue 1: Not speaking Slovenian surprises few of those I meet.